sechick/icu-covid-sim/README.md

 Summary: Decision support too for ICU capacity expansion planning during COVID outbreak.
 Calculates maximum throughput of COVID-19 patients through COVID-19 ICU beds, and similar for non-COVID-19 patients through non-COVID-19 beds.
 Also informs number of patients which must be referred elsewhere and bed utilization, for a range of ICU bed capacities under consideration.

-This is Online Supplemental Material for 'ICU capacity management during the COVID-19 pandemic using a process simulation', accepted to appear for publication in Intensive Care Medicine.
+This is Online Supplemental Material for 'ICU capacity management during the COVID-19 pandemic using a process simulation', accepted (on 18 april 2020) to appear for publication in Intensive Care Medicine.

 See:
-* Motivation, conceptual model, and application to Amsterdam UMC location AMC ICU capacity planning at([README-AppA.md](README-AppA.md)).
+* Motivation, conceptual model, and application to Amsterdam UMC (location AMC) ICU ([README-AppA.md](README-AppA.md)).
 * User Manual at ([README-AppB.md](README-AppB.md)).

 * Tool which can be adapted with data for other hospital's ICUs at https://andres-alban.shinyapps.io/icu-covid-sim/.
 At that web site, first, fill in parameter values for COVID and nonCOVID patients to describe arrival patterns and length of stay (LOS) distributions.
 Second, click 'Simulate' button.
 Third, observe the simulation results (may take a minute).